 When you provide structured data about your website, you help Google understand your organization better.
 By structured data, we mean snippets or schema.
-It is like giving Google a cheat sheet about the menus you want Google to consider while indexing – your Homepage, contact forms, search box and more.
+It is like giving Google a cheat sheet about the menus you want it to consider while indexing – your homepage, contact forms, search box and more.

 Sometimes, if you are not a pro-coder, adding breadcrumbs or tweaking your code can seem daunting, and that’s why there’s SchemaPro that can do all the vital work for you (mainly for WordPress users).